The stable Adams operations on Hermitian K-theory: The Adams operations

-where $\mathbb{S}$ is the sphere spectrum, which maps $\epsilon$ to the permutation of the factors $\gm\wedge \gm\to \gm\wedge \gm$.
-This allows to see $n^*$ as an endomorphism of the sphere spectrum and perform the formal inversion of $n^*$ in an efficient way as explained in \cite[\S 6]{Bachmann18b}.
+which allows us to see $n^*$ as an endomorphism of the sphere spectrum and perform the formal inversion of $n^*$ in an efficient way as explained in \cite[\S 6]{Bachmann18b}.
 In short, we consider the diagram

 and define $\mathbb{S}[\frac {1}{n^*}]$ to be its homotopy colimit in $\SH(\Zh)$.
 Further, we set